Are Six Misconceptions About Skin Cancer tripping you up for problems in the future? ( Updated 1 27 23)

 - Which do you enjoy doing now that would have you outside between 10 AM and 4 PM?

 - Did you move from the north part of the US to the south or visa-versa?

-- How much time do you spend in the vehicle during the dangerous hours of 10 AM until 4 PM?
+- How much time do you spend in your vehicle during the dangerous hours of 10 AM until 4 PM?

 - Have you ever worked where you would be exposed to the sun during the 10 AM and 4 PM times?

 - Have you developed auto-immune issues of any kind?